actionml/harness/rest_spec.md

 # Harness ML/AI REST

-Most of the Harness API deals with Engines, which have Events and Queries, and Commands, which perform jobs on Harness resources.
+Most of the Harness API deals with Engines, which have sub-resources: Events and Queries.
+There are also some REST APIs that modify the REST with params to create long lived "Jobs" for importing or training.

+## Requests

+REST defines the nature of the request and for those that have a body, it is in JSON and must be formatted to fit the spec in each Engine for "Events", "Queries", and the Engine Config.

+## Responces

+These are optional where the Response code says all that is required but may also include information, parsable as JSON, that give further information.
+For instance a `DELETE /engines/engine-id` may return an error HTTP code AND a JSON comment with a human readable error description.

+## User Roles

+Users

-For "client" type users, POSTing to `/engines/<engine-id>/events` and `/engines/<engine-id>/queries` will be the primary endpoints of interest, the rest typically require "admin" user permissions with some minor exceptions.
+For user with a "client" role, POSTing to `/engines/<engine-id>/events` and `/engines/<engine-id>/queries` will be the primary endpoints of interest.
+These endpoints are all that is needed to send data and make queries. "client" users are given permission to read and modify one or more engine-ids but the remaining API will block access due to lack of permission.

+The rest of the REST APIs is more properly thought of being used by the "admin" user role. "admin"s have access to all of the REST API.

 | HTTP Verb | URL | Request Body | Response Code | Response Body | Function |
 | --- | --- | :---  | :---  | :---  | :--- |